 Summer BBQ Series: How to Grill the Perfect Steak

-It’s summer barbecue season and we couldn’t be more excited.
-What better way to while away the warm days than with good company, cold drinks, and sizzling food straight off the barbie?
+It’s summer barbecue season, and we couldn’t be more excited.
+What better way to while away the warm days than with good company, cold drinks, and sizzling food straight off the barbecue?

-If you’re playing host to a few barbecues this summer, we’ve created this Summer BBQ Series to help you take things up a notch.
-In this article we’ve pulled together a few tips and tricks from some of Australia’s best steak connoisseurs to help you grill the perfect steak.
+If you’re hosting a few barbecues this summer, we’ve created this Summer BBQ Series to help you take things up a notch.
+In this article, we’ve gathered tips and tricks from some of Australia’s best steak connoisseurs to help you perfectly cook steak.

 plated-steak-dish